GHLgh/MUD/server/log.md

+### June 1
+**Tested the login functionality**

+**TODO:**
+* Work on character section (should put this into object directory??
+Since character can be interacted.
+Perhaps add a load_character function for server to call)
+  * How to load existing characters efficiently (somehow formatted file??)
+  * How to create new characters
+  * What are the attributes and functionality of a character
+* Note: Use write-back policy (cache approach)

 ### May 25
 **Finished the login functionality**
 * So now the procedure [server_accpet => login => server_know_which_character_should_be_loaded] should be able to perform (if nothing goes wrong)